jopo666/HistoPrep/docs/usage.rst

 Dearraying a TMA slide
 ********************************************************************************

 Tissue microarray slides often have tens or hundreds of samples from different patients.
-In practive, we could just cut the TMA slide as well wit the ``Cutter`` class, but then all the tiles from different patient samples would be mixed.
+In practice, we could just cut the TMA slide as well wit the ``Cutter`` class, but then all the tiles from different patient samples would be mixed.
 Therefore, if we want to separate the tiles/spots by patient, we must first dearray the TMA slide.

 Lucky for you, with ``HistoPrep`` dearraying can also be done with only a few lines of code!